mischa78/boxroom/README.md

 ------------------

 You need to have a JavaScript runtime installed to run Boxroom.
-Your system may already have a runtime installed, but if not you'll get an error message about a missing JavaScript runtime when running the install script.
+Your system may already have a runtime installed, but if not, you'll get an error message about a missing JavaScript runtime when running the install script.
 In that case uncomment the following line in the `Gemfile`:

     # gem 'therubyracer', platforms: :ruby